TERMS AND CONDITIONS – PLEASE READ, BEFORE MOVING TO THE APPLICATION PAGE (LINK AT END)

 Parental obligations

 Learning an instrument to any sort of standard isn’t going to happen overnight, and we expect parents to offer support and encouragement to develop a daily practice regime – your patience may be tested in those first few weeks…months…years!
 Progress is logged through Gsuite and our HLH Management System – we encourage communication with the Instructor.
-Once a pupil is proficient enough to join a school; Area or Regional ensemble, we ask that pupils are given appropriate support which enables them to be fully committed (taxi driver; enthusiastic concert-goer…maybe even Committee member!)
-In the unfortunate circumstances that a decision to discontinue lessons is reached, parents are requested to cancel through the online portal, and to also inform the Instructor directly as a matter of courtesy.
-Any instrument or equipment on loan must be returned at this stage, or an invoice for replacement costs will be issued.
+Once a pupil is proficient enough to join a school; Area or Regional ensemble (Highland Young Musicians), we ask that pupils are given appropriate support which enables them to be fully committed (taxi driver; enthusiastic concert-goer…maybe even Committee member!)
+Participation in these ensemble activities teaches our young people lifelong skills of all sorts beyond the obvious music skills they learn.

 Pupil requirements